-In this blog, we will describe the workflow the Varonis IR Team uses to investigate NTLM brute force attacks, which are a common type of attack they see in the wild.
+In this post, we will cover the fundamentals of NTLM and its security flaws, as well as the workflow the Varonis IR Team uses to investigate these NTLM brute force attacks.

 Get the Free Pen Testing Active Directory Environments EBook